hemanthhariharan/hemanthhariharan.github.io/README.md

 ------

 ### [Deep learning model for carbon storage to study brine leakage](https://docs.google.com/document/d/1hN6dWAA2aLvI7Q12z_OGZ-mI7TAlcOACnAvGlgmZChI/edit)
-#### I am currently working with Dr. Sally Benson and Dr. Sarah Saltzer on developing an interactive tool to study brine leakage into drinking aquifers due to pressure buildup from CO2 storage.
-My work uses [CCSNet](https://ccsnet.ai/), a deep-learning modeling suite, to run tens of thousands of trials on the backend, and develop a nomograph to compute the 'Area-of-review' for various permeabilities, injection rates, thicknesses, depths, and brine densities.
+#### As a research assistant at the Stanford Center for Carbon Storage, I worked with Dr. Sally Benson and Dr. Sarah Saltzer on developing an interactive tool to study brine leakage into drinking aquifers due to pressure buildup from CO2 storage.
+My work uses [CCSNet](https://ccsnet.ai/), a deep-learning modeling suite, to run hundreds of thousands of trials on the backend, and develop a nomogram and phase diagram to compute the 'Area-of-review' for various permeabilities, injection rates, thicknesses, depths, and brine densities.

 ![CCS](/Images/CCS_RA_research_highlights.png)